DHTMLX/gantt-docs/data/api/refs/gantt.md

 - api/gantt_onoptionsload_event.md - fires after a collection of options has been loaded from the server, but isn't parsed yet
 - api/gantt_onparse_event.md - fires after data was parsed (became available for API) but before it was rendered in the Gantt chart
 - api/gantt_onquickinfo_event.md - fires when the pop-up edit form appears
-- api/gantt_onrowdragend_event.md - fires after the user drops a row in the grid
+- api/gantt_onrowdragend_event.md - fires after the user drops a vertically reordered row in the grid
-- api/gantt_onrowdragstart_event.md - fires before the user drags a row of the grid
+- api/gantt_onrowdragstart_event.md - fires before the user drags a row of the grid to vertically reorder it
 - api/gantt_onrowresize_event.md - fires when the user is dragging the border of the row to resize the row height
 - api/gantt_onscaleadjusted_event.md - fires when the scale is re-rendered in order to display all tasks completely
 - api/gantt_onscaleclick_event.md - fires when the user clicks on the cell in the time scale